thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 ## Trigger {#signature-agent-parameter-trigger}

-Whether it acts as a fetcher (requested by user) or crawler (autonomous scanning).
+The `trigger` parameter indicates the operational mode of the agent.

-Proposed values:
+Valid values:

-1. "fetcher"
+1. "fetcher" - request initiated by the user
-2. "crawler"
+2. "crawler" - autonomous scanning

 ## Purpose {#signature-agent-parameter-purpose}

-Intended use for collected data
+The `purpose` parameter describes the intended use of collected data.
+Values SHOULD be drawn from a controlled vocabulary, such as {{AIPREF-VOCAB}}.

 Example

+* search
-* use aipref vocabulary
+* tdm

 ## Targeted content {#signature-agent-parameter-targeted-content}

-Specific type of data your agent seeks
+The `targeted-content` parameter specifies the type of data the agent seeks.

 Example